Apple Watch support guides

 Please note: for heart rate workouts to count towards Vitality activity points, you need to have exercised for at least 30 minutes and your average heart rate must be 60% of your heart rate maximum (HR Max) or higher for the entire workout.
 Your HR Max is the greatest number of times your heart should beat in one minute during maximum physical exertion.
 We use the most common estimate of HR Max, which is 220 minus your age.

-For more information on heart rate workouts and HR Max calculations, check out our Guide to track steps and workouts on Apple Watch.
+For more information on heart rate workouts and HR Max calculations, check out our guide to heart rate workouts on Apple Watch.

 You can view your average heart rate within the Apple Watch Activity app.